Rights if Your Bags are Lost

 offered, you agree that this is a full and fair settlement and

-won't seek to get more money later.
-Sometimes you might
+won't seek to get more money later - unless of course you do

 have to refuse to accept an airline payment because it has

 section on special situations.
 These special situations